Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

+\descr{Fast Training of Our Protocol.} The training time of our protocol (Table~\ref{tab:final_results3}) is many orders of magnitude faster than protocols using entirely FHE operation reported in \cite{hesamifard2018privacy,nandakumar2019towards,lou2020glyph}.
+This is a direct result of keeping the forward and backward propagation in the clear even though some labels from the training data are encrypted.
 To compare the training time of our protocol against an end-to-end encrypted solution for neural network training, we look at the work from~\cite{hesamifard2018privacy}.
 They use polynomial approximations for the activation functions (e.g., sigmoid) to allow homomorphic operations.
 In one set of experiments, they train a neural network with one hidden layer over the Crab dataset, which has 200 rows and two classes.
 This dataset is comparable in size and number of classes to the Iris dataset used by us.
 They implement the homomorphically encrypted training of the neural network using HELib~\cite{halevi2020helib}.
 The time required for training one batch per epoch is 217 seconds (Table~3a in~\cite{hesamifard2018privacy}).
 For 50 epochs, and processing all batches in parallel, this amounts to 10,850 seconds.
 We note that after each round the ciphertext is sent to the client to re-encrypt and send fresh ciphertexts back to the server in order to reduce noise due to homomorphic operations.
 Thus, this time is a crude lower bound on the total time.
-In comparison, our protocol takes a total time of around 42 seconds for the entire 50 epochs over the comparable Iris dataset with one hidden layer (Table ~\ref{tab:final_results}).
+In comparison, our protocol takes a total time of around 4,200 seconds for the entire 50 epochs over the comparable Iris dataset with one hidden layer, and just 150 seconds if the noise lists are pre-processed.
+(Table ~\ref{tab:final_results3}).
 With a more optimised implementation (say via PyTorch), this time can be reduced even further.